tkgroot/workshop-open-source/slides.md

   persist: false
 ---

-# Open-Source
+# Open Source Software Meetup

-What is it?
+What is open-source?
+How to contribute, and whether you should

 <div class="abs-br m-6 flex gap-2">